wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmware-to-vmware.md

 ## Prerequisites

-- **Azure account**—You'll need a [Microsoft Azure](http://azure.microsoft.com/) account.
-You can start with a [free trial](pricing/free-trial/).
+- **Azure account**—You'll need a [Windows Azure](http://azure.microsoft.com/) account.
+You can start with a [trial](/documentation/articles/free-trial).

 ## Step 1: Create a vault

-1. Sign in to the [Management Portal](https://portal.azure.com).
+1. Sign in to the [Management Portal](https://manage.windowsazure.cn).
 2. Click **Data Services** > **Recovery Services** > **Site Recovery Vault**.
 3. Click **Create New** > **Quick Create**.
 4. In **Name** enter a friendly name to identify the vault.
 5. In **Region** select the geographic region for the vault.
-To check supported regions see Geographic Availability in [Azure Site Recovery Pricing Details](pricing/details/site-recovery/).
+To check supported regions see Geographic Availability in [Azure Site Recovery Pricing Details](/documentation/articles/site-recovery).

 Check the status bar to confirm that the vault was successfully created.
 The vault will be listed as **Active** on the main Recovery Services page.